AleksApilats/07_cc-visual-rules/README.md

 ## Purpose

-The main purpose of this Codecademy exercise is to learn and practice visual rules properties by styling _How the Rise of Soccer in the US Is Changing the Face of Youth Sports_ website.
+The main purpose of this Codecademy exercise is to learn and practice visual css properties by styling _How the Rise of Soccer in the US Is Changing the Face of Youth Sports_ website.

 ## Review Visual Rules